Joe Minter: African Village in America

-Located on the southwest edge of Birmingham, Alabama and begun in the late 1980s and built over the course of thirty years, Minter's African Village in America is part sculpture garden, part history museum, and part memorial.
-The African Village in America is an ever-evolving art environment, populated by sculptures made from scrap and found materials from footwear, lawn decorations, toys, old sporting equipment, to baking utensils, and more.
-Although Minter's sculpture have a variety of themes and influences, from one commemorating the Sandy Hook Elementary School shooting to one dedicated to the victims of Hurricane Katrina, Minter's overriding message is to provide a recognition for the 388,000 Africans shipped in bondage to America, and to their descendants who helped to build and defend America.
-The sculptures in the African Village in America tell the stories of African-Americans over the centuries, from the griots and warriors of West Africa to the deadly 1963 bombing at the 16th Street Baptist Church.
+Situated on the southwest edge of Birmingham, Alabama, Minter's African Village in America was initiated in the late 1980s and constructed over 30 years.
+Serving as a sculpture garden, history museum, and memorial, the African Village in America represents a continually evolving art environment.
+The site features sculptures assembled from scrap and found materials, including footwear, lawn decorations, toys, old sporting equipment, and baking utensils.
+Minter's sculptures address a wide range of themes and influences.
+For instance, one sculpture commemorates the Sandy Hook Elementary School shooting, while another is dedicated to the victims of Hurricane Katrina.
+The central message of Minter's work is to acknowledge the 388,000 Africans forcibly transported to America and to honor their descendants who contributed to building and defending the nation.
+The sculptures collectively narrate the experiences of African Americans across centuries, from the griots and warriors of West Africa to the victims of the 1963 bombing at the 16th Street Baptist Church.

 Two images of Joe Minter's African Village in America, a half-acre visionary art environment in Birmingham, Alabama.
 Scenes include African warriors watching their descendants’ struggles in Alabama, tributes to black scientists and military leaders, recreations of the epic civil rights confrontations in Alabama, and biblical scenes.